 Criminals can remotely control the ATM using a mobile phone, which is connected to the inside of the ATM.
 There are many ways to connect a cell phone to an ATM.
 A common method is to install a USB tethering, which is a shared internet connection between a telephone and a computer (or in this case an ATM).

-Attackers need to set up the phone properly, connect it to the ATM, and infect the ATM with Ploutus.
-Once these steps are completed, a full two-way connection is established, enabling of the phone.
-Once the phone is connected to the ATM via the USB port, the phone draws power from the connection, which charges the phone's battery indefinitely.
+Attackers must properly set up the phone, connect it to the ATM and infect the ATM with Ploutus.
+Once these steps are completed, a full two-way connection is created, enabling the phone to operate.
+Once the phone is connected to the ATM via the USB port, the phone draws power from the connection, which charges the phone battery indefinitely.

 Once the mobile phone connects to the ATM and the set up is complete, criminals can send SMS messages to the phone connected within the ATM.
 Once the phone detects the new message in the specific format, the portable device will convert the message into a network packet that will forward it to the ATM via the USB cable.